Snowy-NOPING/autumn-releases/README.md

    * click **apply** and **ok**.
 3. **run** the application.

 > [!important]
-> if you skip the unblock step, windows smartscreen may prevent the app from functioning or accessing required network resources for your scripts.
+> if you skip the unblock step, windows smartscreen may prevent the installer from functioning.
+> [!tip]
+> why is this blocked? because i'm not paying microsoft $500 for a stupid certificate.
+Code's clean.

 ### features
 * **optimized performance:** zero bloat, rust-powered backend.